 The cervical screening programme is designed to pick up any precancerous changes to the cells of the cervix.
 It is not a diagnostic test for cervical cancer.

 The doctor or nurse will take a sample of cells from your cervix.
 They will do this by inserting a speculum into the vagina and sweeping the cervix with a soft plastic brush to collect the cells.
 Your sample will then be sent off for testing.
-They will be looking for any changes to the cells which could potentially lead to cervical cancer in the future.
+They will be looking to see if you have Human Papilloma Virus (HPV), if you do have HPV, your sample will be checked for any changes to the cells which could potentially lead to cervical cancer in the future.

 Will the cervical screening test hurt?

 The cervical screening test can cause some discomfort for some people, but it should not be painful.
-If you have a medical condition which is likely to cause you pain whilst having your smear, such as vaginismus or lichen sclerosus, do talk to your GP beforehand and voice your concerns.
-There are very few people who are unable to have a smear test at all due to medical reasons, and there are ways in which your doctor or nurse can adapt your test to make it more comfortable for you, such as using a smaller speculum.
+If you have a medical condition which is likely to cause you pain whilst having your cervical screen, such as vaginismus or lichen sclerosus, do talk to your GP beforehand and voice your concerns.
+There are very few people who are unable to have a cervical screening test at all due to medical reasons, and there are ways in which your doctor or nurse can adapt your test to make it more comfortable for you, such as using a smaller speculum.